instantOS/instantos.github.io/docs/installguide.md

 briefly appears before continuing the booting process.
 It usually contains the Logo of the manufacturer.
 Somewhere, usually below the logo there should be a list of keys that can be pressed while the splash screen is active and a description of what they do.
-Look for "boot medium" or somethings similar, and if that is not there, go for "BIOS" or "setup".
+Look for "boot medium" or something similar, and if that is not there, go for "BIOS" or "setup".
 If you missed the key the first time around, shut the computer back down and start repeatedly pressing it as soon as it turns on.
 If the "boot medium" option is available you should get a menu that